alugowski/fast_matrix_market/README.md

 ## Your Own

+Use the provided methods to read or write the header.

-Simply provide `parse_handler` and `formatter` classes to read and write from/to any datastructure, respectively.
-The class you need is likely already in the library.
+Next read or write the body.
+You'll mostly just need to provide `parse_handler` (reads) and `formatter` (writes) classes to read and write from/to your datastructure, respectively.
+The class you need is likely already in the library, though subtle differences between datastructures mean each one tends to need some customization.

 Follow the example of the triplet and array implementations in [include/fast_matrix_market/app/](include/fast_matrix_market/app).